markwainwright/atom-linter-coffee-variables/README.md

-This is a plugin for [Linter](https://github.com/atom-community/linter) that does some things that [CoffeeLint](https://github.com/AtomLinter/linter-coffeelint) can't: detecting variables that are used before they are defined, and defined variables that aren't used.
+This is a plugin for [Linter](https://github.com/atom-community/linter) that does some things that [CoffeeLint](https://github.com/AtomLinter/linter-coffeelint) can't: detecting variables that are used without being defined, and defined variables that aren't used.

 It's best used in conjunction with [linter-coffeelint](https://github.com/AtomLinter/linter-coffeelint).

-Behind the scenes it achieves this by compiling your CoffeeScript to JavaScript and running it through [ESLint](http://eslint.org), using specific rules.
+Behind the scenes it works by compiling your CoffeeScript to JavaScript and running it through [ESLint](http://eslint.org), using specific rules.

 Installation